codiez/mobile.sniffer/mobile.sniffer/README.txt

 * Unit test coverage

-The library is Django, WSGI and Zope/Plone compatible.
+The code is Django, WSGI and Zope/Plone compatible.

 Supported sniffing backends
 ----------------------------